+From a food perspective, you’ll be spoilt for choice with hotel guests and visitors invited to enjoy the breakfast and lunch harvest table buffets at the Square Cafe & Wine Bar.
+There’s also a deli with freshly made pastries and snacks and you’re welcome to either enjoy them there or take them to go.
 Try their famous cocktail, which is a spin on the legendary G&T and aptly named “The Square Delight.”
-Our group enjoyed a private food and wine pairing in the intimate wine cellar, which features an exclusive range of local wines to make you SA proud.
+Our group enjoyed private food and wine pairing in the intimate wine cellar, which features an exclusive range of local wines to make you SA proud.
 This can be booked by arrangement and makes a perfect spot for a small group or celebration.

-In my room a personalised gift awaited alongside a bottle of Pongracz and a box of treats from the Square Cafe.
-The hotel prides itself in knowing their clients, and in my case they recognised my relationship with the Two Oceans Aquarium and gave me this gorgeous branded buff.
+In my room, a personalised gift awaited alongside a bottle of Pongracz and a box of treats from the Square Cafe.
+The hotel prides itself in knowing its clients, and in my case, they recognised my relationship with the Two Oceans Aquarium and gave me this gorgeous branded buff.
 When a hotel goes beyond the call of duty and makes you feel considered and special, they have your loyalty.

 Some important info to take into account when planning your conference there: